 What you need to know about hormone replacement therapy

 Natural menopause causes a slow decline in female hormones, which allows a woman to gradually get used to the changes happening in the body.
 When a total hysterectomy is performed, the uterus, ovaries and fallopian tubes are removed.
 In most cases, the cervix is also removed and the vagina is sewn shut at its upper most end where the cervix was once located.
-Without ovaries, no reproductive hormones will be produced and thus the body is forced into full menopause immediately after surgery.
+Without ovaries, no reproductive hormones will be produced, and so the body is forced into full menopause immediately after surgery.
 If ovaries are left, menopause will occur naturally over time.

 Hormone replacement therapy (HRT) is given in the hospital to stop the most severe menopausal symptoms from interfering with the healing process.
 If hormone replacement therapy were not given, patients could suffer from depression, mood swings, hot flashes, and migraines before being discharged or soon after surgery.
-Hormone replacement therapy also helps protect bone density which is why many younger women going through surgical menopause choose to stay on low doses of HRT for many years.
+Hormone replacement therapy also helps protect bone density, which is why many younger women going through surgical menopause choose to stay on low doses of HRT for many years.

 Hormone replacement therapy comes in several varieties including patches, pills, and creams.
-Patches offer an advanced delivery system that increases absorption and bioavailability of hormones so total dosage can be lower.
+Patches offer an advanced delivery system that increases absorption and bioavailability of hormones, so total dosage can be lower.
 For instance, an HRT patch may be 0.1 mg of estrogen while the equivalent pill may be 1.0 mg of estrogen.

 Alternative therapies are also available to relieve surgical menopause symptoms.
-These may be better suited for use after the healing process is complete and a patient has enough time to come to terms with the emotional side of surgical menopause.
+These may be better suited for use after the healing process is complete, and a patient has enough time to come to terms with the emotional side of surgical menopause.

 Symptoms to expect after surgical menopause